cockroachdb/docs/v21.1/migrate-from-postgres.md

 ### Row limit

 <span class="version-tag">New in v21.1:</span> The `row_limit` option determines the number of rows to import.
-If you are importing one table, setting `row_limit = "n"` will import the first *n* rows of the table.
+If you are importing one table, setting `row_limit = 'n'` will import the first *n* rows of the table.
 If you are importing an entire database, this option will import the first *n* rows from each table in the dump file.
-It is useful for finding errors quickly before executing a more time-consuming import.
+It is useful for finding errors quickly before executing a more time- and resource-consuming import.

 Example usage: